djma777/100-days-of-code/r2-log.md

 - Hacker Rank
 - New PC setup
 - Patient Medical Records Backend
+- RN Setup/ Android Studio

 ### **Thoughts**

 - Solved 2 hacker rank problems.
 Second one took me a while to figure out.
 It was just about using switch statements.
 LOL.
 Happy it worked in the end.
 - Installed a few VS Code extensions and configured Prettier to work.
 For some reason I don't know, the settings won't work, I had to add a snippet in the config file.
 - Created a spike ticket for the PMR project architecture and proposed to rethink the scope or the whole project.
 I think we need to create a Hospital Management System instead.
+- I was able to start a test RN project and able to see changes when I edit the code.
+Yay!

 ### **Links**